Felicity Landon

-Felicity Landon is an English freelance journalist specialising in global maritime, industry and logistics.
+Felicity Landon is a British freelance journalist specialising in global maritime, industry and logistics.
 She is based near Stowmarket, in Suffolk.
-Landon works as a feature writer, reporter, columnist and editor.
-She has worked in the maritime sector for more than 25 years.
+Landon has worked as a feature writer, reporter, columnist and editor in the maritime sector for 35 years.
+She has received a number of awards from the Seahorse Freight Association, including Journalist of the Year in 2023.

 Early life

 Landon grew up in Essex, where she attended New Hall School, near Chelmsford.
 She went on to study journalism at Harlow College.

 Career

 Landon worked for the East Anglian Daily Times before becoming a freelance journalist.
-She has worked in the maritime sector since 1990.
-She has written for publications such as Port Strategy, Seatrade Maritime, Shipping Network, Heavy Lift & Project Forwarding International, Lloyd's List and Industry Europe.
+She has worked in the maritime sector since 1990, writing for publications such as Port Strategy, Seatrade Maritime, Shipping Network, Heavy Lift & Project Forwarding International, Lloyd's List and Industry Europe.
 Landon has also written company history books, including a commemorative book to celebrate the centenary of Dunlop Aircraft Tyres, a history of e2v and a history of the international law firm Stephenson Harwood.

 Awards

-Landon has won a number of awards from The Seahorse Club:
+Landon has received the following awards from the Seahorse Freight Association (Seahorse Club):